mozilla/lookml-generator/README.md

 venv/bin/pytest -m integration
 ```

+Note that the integration tests require a valid login to BigQuery to succeed.
+After setting up the Google Cloud SDK, run `gcloud auth application-default login`.

 ## Container Development

 Most code changes will not require changes to the generation script or container.